Counterfactual Mean-variance Optimization: Problem Formulation

 \section{Problem Formulation}

-Suppose that we have access to an i.i.d. sample $(Z_{1}, ... , Z_{n})$ of tuples $Z=(Y,A,X) \sim \Pb$ for some distribution $\Pb$, multiple outcomes $Y=(Y_1,...,Y_k) \in \R^k$ for fixed and finite $k$, covariates $X \in \mathcal{X} \subset \R^{d_x}$, and treatment $A \in \mathcal{A}=\{0,1\}$.
-For simplicity, here we assume $A$ is binary, but in principle it can be multi-valued.
-For $1 \leq i \leq k$, we let $Y^a$ denote the counterfactual outcome that would be observed under treatment $A = a$, $a \in \mathcal{A}$ \citep{rubin1974estimating}.
-We focus on the following \textit{counterfactual mean-variance optimization} problem where we wish to balance the ``reward" (mean) against the ``risk" (variance) in an intervened-upon world in which a treatment variable $A$ is set to the value $a$:
+Suppose that we observe an i.i.d. sample $(Z_{1}, \ldots, Z_{n})$ of tuples $Z = (Y, A, X) \sim \mathbb{P}$, where $Y = (Y_1, \ldots, Y_k) \in \mathbb{R}^k$ denotes multiple outcomes for some fixed and finite $k$, $X \in \mathcal{X} \subset \mathbb{R}^d$ represents a vector of covariates, and $A \in \mathcal{A} = {0, 1}$ is a binary treatment indicator.
+For simplicity, we assume a binary treatment setting; however, the proposed framework is, in principle, extensible to multi-valued treatments.
+For $1 \leq i \leq k$, we let $Y^a$ denote the counterfactual that would be observed under treatment $A = a$, $a \in \mathcal{A}$.
+We focus on the following \emph{counterfactual mean-variance optimization} problem, in which the goal is to balance the “reward” (i.e., the mean) against the “risk” (i.e., the variance) under a counterfactual scenario where the treatment variable $A$ is set to a fixed value $a$: